 Before you start your research, brainstorm some broader, narrower and/or related keywords to help with your research.
 These keywords can come from your own knowledge of your topic or from searching background information.

-Let's say I am in the beginning stages of my research on queer Chicana families in Southern California:
+Let's say I am in the beginning stages of my research on queer Chicana families:

 You might also take some time to think about what kinds of information you need and the resources you should be using to get that information.
 Here are some examples:

 Historical resources: newspaper articles from the time period, census data, letters, oral histories

 Critical analysis: scholarly articles, books

 Definitions and Background Information: biographies, subject encyclopedias, theories

 Databases search differently than most search engines.
 Once you've brainstormed your keywords, you can use the words AND & OR to manipulate your search.
 Here is an example from the Academic Search Premier database: